Things to do in London in 7 days

 Discover the atmosphere of Soho

-The best time to visit this area is after nightfall.
-It is then when thousands of Londoners and tourists stroll through its streets.
-My advice is to stroll aimlessly and, among other things, look at its various theaters and a good number of cult bars.
+The best time to visit this area is after dark.
+That's when thousands of Londoners and tourists stroll the streets.
+My advice is to wander aimlessly and, among other things, look out for its various theaters and a good number of cult bars.